 Physicians and Surgeons

-A Physician’s and Surgeon’s License is issued to a physician allowing them to practice medicine.
-A physician may diagnose, prescribe, and administer treatment to individuals suffering from injury or disease.
-Physicians are authorized to administer and prescribe medication, use devices to sever or penetrate tissues, and to use any and all methods in the treatment of diseases, injuries, deformities, and other physical and mental conditions.
+The Board issues a Physician’s and Surgeon’s License to individuals who graduate from approved medical schools and complete the required period of Board-approved postgraduate training allowing them to practice medicine in California.
+A licensed physician may diagnose, prescribe, and administer treatment to individuals suffering from injury or disease.
+Physicians are authorized to administer and prescribe medication, use devices to sever or penetrate tissues, and to use all methods in the treatment of diseases, injuries, deformities, and other physical and mental conditions.

 Osteopathic physicians and surgeons are licensed and regulated by the Osteopathic Medical Board of California.